GestaltCogTeam/D2STGNN/README.md

 E.g., `python main.py --dataset=METR-LA`.

-## 5 Load a Pretrained D2STGNN Model
+## 5 Loading a Pretrained D2STGNN Model

 Check the config files of the dataset in `configs/$DATASET_NAME`, and set the startup args to test mode.